jessepinho/tip-calculator-codepath/README.md

 The following **required** functionality is complete:

-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] The user can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [X] Settings page to change the default tip percentage.
+* [X] A settings page allows the user to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations